Raba (Vistula)

-The Raba is a river in the south of Poland (Lesser Poland Voivodeship), right tributary to the river Vistula.
+The Raba is a river in the south of Poland (Lesser Poland Voivodeship), and a right-bank tributary of Vistula River.
 Its source is in the Beskids, between the towns of Rabka-Zdrój and Nowy Targ.
 It flows to the north and then to the northeast.
 Towns along the river Raba include Rabka-Zdrój, Mszana Dolna, Myślenice, Dobczyce and Bochnia.

 For centuries, the Raba was an important artery, along which several towns and villages were established.
 Its name probably comes from Celtic languages, and the Raba is divided into three parts: the Upper Raba (60 km long located in the Beskids), the Middle Raba (in the Carpathian Foothills), and the Lower Raba (in the Sandomierz Basin).